twburk/389Rfall18/week/8/writeup/README.md

 2. *The author of the document is the user laz0rh4x.*

-3. *The header of the document states that there is 9 sections in the document.*
+3. *The header of the document states that there is 9 sections in the document; however the actual section count is 11.*

 4.